pawelgrzybek/pawelgrzybek.com/content/posts/2020-03-18-rss-feed-for-youtube-channels-and-github-project.md

 ---
 title: "RSS feed for youtube channels and GitHub project"
-description: "Today a quick tip but a massive time saver in the long run.
+summary: "Today a quick tip but a massive time saver in the long run.
 Let's stop being hooked on suggested youtube vides and watch only what we really care about."
 photo: 2020-03-18.jpg
 ---